-Horticultural Inspector 1: incumbents inspect plants, plant products, nurseries and greenhouses to determine viability of plants and presence of injurious insects and diseases; makes recommendations on the eradication and control of any injurious insects or diseases detected during inspection, including issuing quarantines when necessary; inspects outgoing and foreign shipments of plants at nurseries, greenhouses, plant dealers, and private residences to ensure relevant State and federal regulations have been met; inspects seed, fertilizer, and agricultural liming materials to prevent the sale of inaccurately and improperly labeled products, removing mislabeled product from sale until it is brought into compliance; completes various forms and reports; maintains records, equipment, and reference materials; assists in keeping trades people and the public aware of Division activities and regulations during inspections, Division exhibits, speaking engagements, and seminars; attends industry meetings and serves on industry committees when requested.
+Horticultural Inspector 1: inspects plants, plant products, nurseries and greenhouses to determine viability of plants and presence of injurious insects and diseases; makes recommendations on the prevention and control of any injurious insects or diseases detected during inspection, including issuing quarantines when necessary; inspects outgoing and foreign shipments of plants at nurseries, greenhouses, plant dealers and private residences to ensure relevant State and federal regulations have been met; inspects and obtains for laboratory analysis seed, fertilizer and agricultural liming materials to prevent the sale of inaccurately and improperly labeled products, removing mislabeled product from sale until it is brought into compliance; meets with horticultural growers, retailers and distributors to conduct inspections, explains findings and implements corrective actions completes various forms and reports; conducts insect and disease surveys including servicing insect traps as part of the Cooperative Agricultural Pest Survey; maintains records, equipment and reference materials; assists in keeping tradespeople and the public aware of Division activities and regulations during inspections, Division exhibits, speaking engagements and seminars; and attends industry meetings and serves on industry committees when requested.

-Horticultural Inspector 2: supervises Horticultural Inspectors 1 and/or seasonal inspection staff in the inspection of plants and plant products and inspection and sampling of seed, commercial fertilizer, and agricultural liming materials; sets priorities and identifies timeframes for completion of assignments in geographic areas; coordinates sampling and laboratory analysis of samples; maps, or otherwise illustrates, disease distribution for use in the development of survey and control strategies;

-maintains regulatory oversight of cooperative agreements; schedules tree removals as warranted, arranging for all necessary oversight, communication and outreach, and indemnification activities with affected community; and provides and coordinates training and education to subordinates, cooperatives, and the public.
+Horticultural Inspector 2: supervises Horticultural Inspectors 1 and/or seasonal inspection staff in the inspection of plants and plant products and inspection and sampling of seed, commercial fertilizer and agricultural liming materials; sets priorities and identify timeframes for completion of assignments in geographic areas; coordinates sampling and laboratory analysis of samples; maps or otherwise illustrates disease distribution for use in the development of survey and control strategies; maintains regulatory oversight of cooperative agreements; schedules tree removals as warranted, arranging for all necessary oversight, communication and outreach and indemnification activities with affected community; and provides and coordinates training and education to subordinates, cooperatives and the public.